Skip to main content

 Snowshoeing in Les Houches

-Where to go when the cloud comes in, the snow starts to fall and you find yourself in white out conditions.
-The trick is to head for the pistes that are tree-lined, as they help provide definition when everything else seems to be white.
-Keep in mind that the valley itself can be covered in an all-encompassing fog, but the top of the mountains can be bathed in glorious sunshine (check out the webcams).
+The trick is normally to head for the pistes that are tree-lined, as they help provide definition when everything else seems to be white.
+Although sometimes when the valley itself is a white-out, the top of the mountains can be bathed in glorious sunshine.

-Find out more on our dedicated bad weather areas page.
+You can read more about where to go on our dedicated bad weather page.

 ski touring